geronime/sinatra-enotify/README.markdown

 To disable the redis exception cache just set the `:redis` back to `nil`.

+__NOTE__: In __0.0.6__ a possible redis connection race condition is treated.
+Use of sinatra-enotify in `rainbows`-based solutions with `preload_app=true`, multiple workers used and `configure_enotify` done in the preload part of the sinatra application could lead to redis connection race condition.
+It is important that each worker has its own redis connection.

 ### Include enotify in your code:

 To include the notification just cover the code in your request blocks